TinkerersLab-IITGN/ROS-Robot-Operating-System/docs/WSL.md

 ## **Step 5: Install Ubuntu 20.04 LTS Linux distribution**

-Open the [Microsoft Store](https://aka.ms/wslstore) and search for “Ubuntu 20.04 LTS” or you can also use the direct link to [Ubuntu 20.04 LTS](https://www.microsoft.com/en-in/p/ubuntu-2004-lts/9n6svws3rx71?rtc=1#activetab=pivot:overviewtab).
+> **If you haven't downloaded Ubuntu 20.04 mentioned 2nd in the Download section**: Open the [Microsoft Store](https://aka.ms/wslstore) and search for “Ubuntu 20.04 LTS” or you can also use the direct link to [Ubuntu 20.04 LTS](https://www.microsoft.com/en-in/p/ubuntu-2004-lts/9n6svws3rx71?rtc=1#activetab=pivot:overviewtab).
 In the Microsoft Store in Ubuntu 20.04 LTS page select “GET” and then “Install”.

 After the installation gets completed, you will be able to see the “Ubuntu 20.04 LTS” option in the Start Menu.
 Open it.